 - Understand the diversity of individuals with dementia and the importance of inclusion.

-You will also learn how to care for those with Long Term Conditions and Frailty.
-This understanding will be taught as an integrated part of the whole course and is a study module written by St Christopher’s that is only available through our City & Guilds centre.
-We will blend the content to reinforce contextualised learning
+You will also learn how to care for those with long-term conditions and frailty.
+This understanding will be taught as an integrated part of the whole course and is a study module written by St Christopher’s that is only available through our City & Guilds Centre.
+We will blend the content to reinforce contextualised learning.

 Who is it for?

-This course is for health care support workers, working with the frail and elderly with dementia in any setting, including patients own homes.
+This course is for healthcare support workers, working with the frail and elderly with dementia in any setting, including patients own homes.
 Applicants must be capable of completing a written workbook between the study days to achieve their qualification.
-The application form will help us determine suitability but it is important you are able to commit to all 3 days and to complete the written activities.
+The application form will help us determine suitability but it is important you are able to commit to all three days and to complete the written activities.
 It is important that you tell us on the application form if you have particular requirements that would make the completion of a written workbook difficult (e.g. dyslexia).

 Who are the trainers?